 “Great!”
-Riadn's mood shifted back into high gear.
+Riadn’s mood shifted back into high gear.
 They continued walking to school, Pirka and Riadn chattering away.
 Only slightly reassured, Kenst let his mind wander from the conversation.

 The mark supposedly meant the bearer was “chosen” to be a wielder, one of Arach’s ancient planetary saviors.
 Rubbish, of course.
-Nothing ever happened to kids that had the mark.
-They didn’t turn into giant spiders or start shooting lasers from their eyes.
 It was all fictional vid entertainment, nothing more.
 The Health Commission would make a pronouncement like today every few years, and kids would get the vaccine.
 The world kept turning like it always did.

-But in Kenst’s case, there was no vaccine for what would happen if Zada found out about it.
+But in Kenst’s case, there was no vaccine for what would happen if Zada found out about the mark.
 Kenst expected Zada would use it to mock him like anything else distinctive about Kenst.
 That was why Riadn and now Pirka were keeping it a secret.